Mick Schumacher

 In December 2022, Ferrari announced that they would be ending their collaboration with Schumacher after four years, Schumacher having joined the Ferrari Driver Academy back in 2019.[66][67]
 On the same day, Mercedes-AMG confirmed Schumacher would take on the role of reserve driver for 2023, following his departure from Haas.[68]
 Mercedes team principal Toto Wolff described Schumacher as "still hungry to learn and improve" and "ready to step into the car at short notice" should Lewis Hamilton or George Russell be unable to race.[69]
 Schumacher was also made available as a reserve driver for McLaren, in a continuation of an arrangement between Mercedes and its engine customer.[70]
 On 7 June, Schumacher drove the Mercedes W14 for a Pirelli tyre test at the Circuit de Barcelona-Catalunya.[71]
 On 5 July, he drove the McLaren MCL35M in testing at Portimão.[72]

 Schumacher continued as a Mercedes reserve driver for the 2024 season, sharing the role with Frederik Vesti.[73]
-He drove the Mercedes W15 during a test at Silverstone,[74] before driving the W13 alongside at Circuit de Barcelona-Catalunya.[75]
+He drove the Mercedes W15 during a test at Silverstone,[74] before driving the W13 alongside Andrea Kimi Antonelli at Circuit de Barcelona-Catalunya.[75]
 Ahead of the British Grand Prix, Schumacher was announced to be driving the Alpine A522 at the Circuit Paul Ricard with Alpine reserve Jack Doohan, as the Enstone outfit continued to assess their options for their 2025 lineup.[76]
+On 28 November, it was announced that Schumacher would leave his Mercedes reserve driver role at the end of the season to focus on his commitments to Alpine's WEC division.[77]

 On 22 November 2023, it was announced that Schumacher would join Alpine's World Endurance Hypercar team for the 2024 season.
-His teammates will be Nicolas Lapierre, Ferdinand Habsburg, Paul-Loup Chatin, Matthieu Vaxivière and Charles Milesi.[77]
+His teammates would be Nicolas Lapierre, Ferdinand Habsburg, Paul-Loup Chatin, Matthieu Vaxivière and Charles Milesi.[78]
+The French outfit took their only podium finish of the year in Fuji where they took third in the closing laps, this result also marks Schumacher's first podium appearance since the 2020 Sochi Formula 2 round.[79]

 Karting record